Back

 Step 2: Use the slope and one of the points to find b.

-It doesn’t matter which point we use.
-They will both give us the same value for b since they are on the same line.
-We choose the point \(\left ({\color{Green} -4}, {\color{Magenta} -22} \right )\).
-Now we will plug the slope, 6, and the point into y=mx+b to get the equation of the line.
+It doesn’t matter which point you use.
+They will both give you the same value for b since they are on the same line.
+In this example, choose the point \(\left ({\color{Green} -4}, {\color{Magenta} -22} \right )\).
+Input the slope, 6, and the point into \(y=mx+b\) to get the equation of the line.

 \({\color{Magenta} -22}={\color{Purple} 6}({\color{Green} -4})+\text{b}\)